Usage

 instead.

-If that does not connect either, use the IP address of the mini PC instead of the hostname.
+If that does not connect either, try the IP address of the mini PC instead of the hostname.

 Tip